 Dr. Scotto is internationally recognized for her work on the regulation of drug resistance genes that impact sensitivity of cancer cells to therapeutic agents.
 She is the author of numerous articles, reviews and patents in this area.
 The Scotto lab also studies the regulation of alternative splicing, particularly as it relates to the cancer phenotype.
 She serves on multiple committees within the cancer field, and is on the editorial board of two cancer journals.
 Combining her dedication to the nurturing and training of young scientists with her passion for the translation of basic science into new disease treatments, she has been very active in both industry organizations and scientific societies that are dedicated to promoting clinical/translational research, both in New Jersey and at the national level.
 She has received several distinguished honors, including NJABR Outstanding Woman in Research, AACR Outstanding Dedication to the Scientist Survivor Program Award and the 2011 Distinguished Alumna, Weill Graduate School of Medical Sciences, Cornell University.

-Rayman L. Solomon became Dean and Professor of Law at Rutgers University School of Law-Camden on July 1, 1998.
+Rayman L. Solomon became Provost of Rutgers University – Camden on January 1, 2014.
+He was Dean and Professor of Law at Rutgers University School of Law-Camden beginning on July 1, 1998 and stepped down as dean or June 30, 2014.
 Prior to coming to Rutgers-Camden, Solomon was Associate Dean for Academic Affairs and Curriculum at Northwestern University School of Law (1989-1998).
 Before that he was Associate Director and a Research Fellow at the American Bar Foundation (1980-1989).
 While there he was also the editor of the American Bar Foundation Research Journal (now Law & Social Inquiry).
 Solomon graduated with a Bachelor’s degree from Wesleyan University (1968) and has a J.D.
 (1976) and a Ph.D.
 (1986) in American Legal History from the University of Chicago.
 He served as Director of the Seventh Circuit History Project (1976-1978) and published A History of the United States Court of Appeals, 1891 - 1941 (Government Printing Office, 1981).
 Solomon served as a law clerk to the Honorable George Edwards, Chief Judge of the United States Court of Appeals for the Sixth Circuit (1978-1979).
 He also was a Bigelow Fellow at the University of Chicago, where he taught legal research and writing (1979-1980).
 Solomon's areas of research are the history of the American legal profession, the history of judicial ethics, and federal court history.

 Riva Touger-Decker is a professor and chair of the Department of Nutritional Sciences in Rutgers Biomedical and Health Sciences School of Health Related Professions and professor and director of the division of nutrition in Rutgers School of Dental Medicine.
 Within SHRP she oversees undergraduate, post baccalaureate, and graduate nutrition programs and the Institute for Nutrition Interventions.
 Online courses offered for academic and continuing education through her department are available globally via the MOODLE distance learning platform In RSDM, she is the course director for the nutrition didactic and clinical courses.
 She has published over 60 papers in peer-reviewed journals and is the senior editor for the 2nd edition of Nutrition and Oral Medicine.
 Her research has focused on nutrition and oral medicine, orofacial pain and oropharygneal cancers, nutrition focused physical exam, advanced practice and interprofessional education.
 Dr Touger-Decker is the nutrition section associate editor for the Journal of the American Dental Association and an editorial board member for Topics in Clinical Nutrition.
 She is currently the chair of the Commission on Dietetic Registration’s Advanced Level Clinical Dietetics Practice Taskforce and serves on committees for the International Association of Dental Research and American Association of Dental Research.
 Dr. Touger-Decker has been a visiting professor at Newcastle University in England and the Hebrew University Hadassah School of Dental Medicine and has a collaborative education and training program with University of Shizuoka in Shizuoka, Japan since 2004 to provide nutrition training to their nutrition/dietetics faculty and students using in-person and virtual training and education environments.
 Working with universities and professional groups in Israel since 2011, she has collaborated with Tel Hai College, conducted grant-funded clinical training programs for dietitians within the geriatric division of the Israel Ministry of Health and clinical preceptors for Hebrew University and Tel Hai College around the country.